a3609640/DNFA-gene-analysis/README.md

 The following specific workflows are also supported:

 ## DNFA gene expression analysis with TCGA and GTEx databases.
-(Makefile workflow still under development.)
+(Automated workflow still under development.)

 This depends on R/TCGA.R, R/GTEx.R, R/Xena.R

 ## DNFA gene expression analysis on single cell RNA-seq dataset
-(Makefile workflow still under development.)
+(Automated workflow still under development.)

 This depends on R/scRNA-Seq.R

 ## RNA-seq analysis for ASO reagent specificity
-This workflow depends upon Makefile, R/DESeqDataPreparation.R, and DESeqandFactoMineRforASOSpecificity.R
+This workflow depends upon Makefile, R/DESeqDataPreparation.R, and DESeqandFactoMineRforASOSpecificity.R.
+The Makefile is capable of executing the workflow through the generation of a gene-counts.csv file.
+That file is used as input for R scripts, which must (for the time being) be executed separately.
+Note that two versions of the gene-counts.csv file are checked into GitHub under this project's project-data directory.

+Specific targets associated with this workflow include the following:

 * `make asoanalysis` -- executes the entire workflow